Moby: Spirituality and faith

 Moby has adopted different faiths throughout his life.
 He identified himself as an atheist when he was growing up, followed by agnostic, then "a good eight or ten years of being quite a serious Christian", during which time he taught Bible studies.
 Around 1985, he read the teachings of Christ, including the New Testament and the Gospels and "was instantly struck by the idea that Christ was somehow divine.
 When I say I love Christ and love the teachings of Christ, I mean that in the most simple and naïve and subjective way.
 I'm not saying I'm right, and I certainly wouldn't criticize anyone else's beliefs."

 In the liner notes of Animal Rights (1996), Moby wrote: "I wouldn't necessarily consider myself a Christian in the conventional sense of the word, where I go to church or believe in cultural Christianity, but I really do love Christ and recognize him in whatever capacity as I can understand it as God.
 One of my problems with the church and conventional Christianity is it seems like their focus doesn't have much to do with the teachings of Christ, but rather with their own social agenda".
 In 2014, Moby pointed out that if he needed to label himself, it would be as a "Taoist–Christian–agnostic quantum mechanic."
 In 2019, Moby said that he is not a Christian, "but my life is geared towards God [...]
 I have no idea who or what God might be."

 Charity

+Moby’s primary focus is fighting for animal rights and he works closely with organizations like The Humane Society Legislative Fund, Animal Equality, The Humane League, The Animal Legal Defense Fund, Mercy for Animals, The Gentle Barn, Farm Sanctuary, Akashinga, Animal Charity Evaluators, The Jane Goodall institute, and Faunalytics.
+He supports various venture capital firms that are dedicated to plant based proteins, food and tech, including Stray Dog Capital, Unovis Assets Management, Future Ventures and Obvious Ventures.

-Moby is an advocate for a variety of causes, working with MoveOn.org, The Humane Society of the United States, and Farm Sanctuary, among others.
+Moby is also an advocate for a variety of other causes.
 He created MoveOn Voter Fund's Bush in 30 Seconds contest along with singer and MoveOn Cultural Director Laura Dawn and MoveOn Executive Director Eli Pariser.
 The music video for the song "Disco Lies" from Last Night has heavy anti-meat industrial themes.
 He also actively engages in nonpartisan activism and serves on the Board of Directors of Amend.org, a nonprofit organization that implements injury-prevention programs in Africa.